wu1wu/docs/language/primitives/2d/path.md

 # path

-Support a subset of SVG path syntax
+Create a 2d path using SVG syntax.
+* `d` is the path descriptor

 {% craftml %}
 <!-- rectangle -->